SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/Methods/requesttodisplayasync.md

 ---
-title: RequestToDisplayAsync
+title: RequestToDisplay
-description: Task\<NexoRequestResult\> RequestToDisplayAsync(string message)
+description: |
+    Call RequestToDisplay / RequestToDispalyAsync to display a message on the terminal.
 ---
+### Method Signatures

+#### RequestToDisplay(string message)

+#### Task\<NexoRequestResult\> RequestToDisplayAsync(string message)

+### Description

-Call RequestToDispalyAsync to display a message on the terminal.
+Call RequestToDisplay / RequestToDisplayAsync to display a message on the terminal.
 The method may only be called before or after a PaymentRequest has been sent to the terminal, which means it may be sent after a GetPaymentInstrument but not during the actual payment which in general starts when the amount is known.
 The displayed message stays until next request.

 ### Returns